What To Expect

 How to Receive Holy Eucharist

-All baptized Christians are welcome at the Lord’s Table.
+All are welcome at the Lord’s Table.
 Come to the altar rail as the ushers direct and take the next available place.
 Our custom (at all services other than 9am) is to kneel at the rail, but you may stand if it is more comfortable.
 After receiving communion, please return to your pew.
 If you are unable to come to the altar rail, tell one of the ushers and a verger will bring communion to you.

 Receiving the Bread and Wine